nexmo-community/contact-center-server-node/README.md

 #### Nexmo Account

-To be able to use this application you'll need to [Sign up for a Nexmo account](https://dashboard.nexmo.com/sign-up).
+To be able to use this application you'll need to [Sign up for a Nexmo account][signup].

 #### Mongo Database